3 Ways to Downgrade macOS Ventura to Monterey, Big Sur, or Earlier

 Open the Disk Utility app via Spotlight.

-Select your drive in the sidebar and click the Erase button at the top of the window.
+Select your drive in the sidebar and click the Erase button in the toolbar.

 If the Scheme is available, select GUID Partition Map.